nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 ![screenshot7](../assets/images/year_of_the_fox/screenshot7.png)

-Let's pass this search request to Burpsuite Repeater so that we can more easily analyze it!
+Let's pass this search request to Burpsuite Repeater so that we can analyze it more easily!

 On Burpsuite, the first thing I noticed was that our input was being passed to the web server via a JSON object, with the key being 'target'.
 I tried providing an empty input: